ssl3737/KeeBoo/README.md

 # keeboo

-Collaborated with a group of five members to make a product for an industry sponsored project from Moovee Innovations Inc. Developed a geospatial based UX/UI on social drive with location triggered point-of-interest, a car health, driver behavioural dashboard, and GPS navigational vectors.
-Technologies involved HTML, CSS, AngularJS, Node.js, and Express.
-The project was managed with a scrum methodology and the use of git in Ubuntu environment.
+-	Collaborated with a group of five members to make a product for an industry sponsored project from Moovee Innovations Inc.

-- Led a team to accomplish our task in a timely manner.
-Developed a mock-up site and implemented a map section where I imported google map api that shows point-of-interests selected by the user.
-Also added more features in Stats part, where I calculated total distance traveled, average fuel rate, average distance traveled, etc.
+-	Led a team to accomplish our task in a timely manner, organized and priortize tasks, and provided technical support to team members.
+-	Contributed programming skills by creating MarkerClusterer objects using Google Maps API, adding point-of-interest icons on the map,     and creating JSON data with polygon for drawing Vancouver, Burnaby, and Coquitlam on the map.
+-	Created functions such as total distance traveled, average fuel rate, average distance traveled, and the number of active cars shown on   the map.
+-	Technologies involved HTML, CSS, AngularJS, Node.js, and Express.
+The project was managed with a Scrum Methodology and the use of Git    in Ubuntu environment.

 Got permission from the company to upload front-end side that I did.